An undiscovered natural wonder waiting to be discovered.Order your free Visitor Guide today.... more

 The festival is part of International Migratory Bird Day.
 International Migratory Bird Day celebrates the incredible journeys of migratory birds between breeding grounds in North America and their wintering grounds in Mexico, Central and South America.

 The FREE annual Great Dismal Swamp Birding Festival is open to the public and offers family-fun activities, such as guided bird walks, owl prowls, bus tours and photography workshops.
 Bird walks and bus tours require reservations, which can be made by calling the Refuge Headquarters at (757) 986-3705.
-For more information about the festival, visit the Great Dismal Swamp Fish and Wildlife Site.
+For more information about the festival, visit the Great Dismal Swamp National Wildlife Refuge Site.

 Since the 17th century, Chesapeake's Great Dismal Swamp National Wildlife Refuge has provided sanctuary to birds and bird watchers alike.
 The Swamp's wooded swamplands and canebrakes create lovely living conditions for the 213 species of birds that nest in or near the refuge.
 In fact, more than 200 species have been identified on the refuge since its establishment.